 Typically, an online learner should have most, if not all, opportunities and resources as a traditional student.
 You will be an officially enrolled student and likely have access to the digital library, student union, and a learning management system (such as Blackboard).

-Like with any course, there are times when the teachers have to assess the students’ knowledge in online learning.
-The exam or testing process looks slightly different from taking a traditional pen and paper or oral exam in front of a stern professor.
+Like with any course, there are times when the teachers have to assess the students’ knowledge, so how does that work in online learning?
+The exam or testing process looks slightly different from taking a traditional pen and paper or an oral exam in front of a stern professor.

 Your instructor can evaluate what you’ve learned in the course in any of the following ways:

 Nowadays, most teachers in an online program rely on individual assignments.
 They provide their students with a topic, word count, and deadline.
 Students are asked to develop a structured argument on the subject, like an essay.

 - Journal Activity

 Journal entries are unique to online learning.
 They are often ungraded but represent a convenient way for the instructor to track how their students progress through the course content.
 Students must write an online journal entry at regular intervals (usually once a week), where they explain what they’ve learned and how they will use that knowledge in the future.

 - Academic Discussion

 An academic discussion is a form of debate.
 Like with an individual assignment, your professor will give you a topic you then must research.
 Each student has to demonstrate their knowledge and understanding of the topic.
 At a specific time, they will be engaged in a debate where they need to present their ideas and opinions to the class and defend them with facts and discussion skills.
 It sounds intimidating, but academic discussions are, in fact, quite exciting and offer an excellent opportunity for intellectual and academic growth.